microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-02.md

 **The Bonus part (Optional)**

-**Will the Alert get fired if the VM was turned off from the OS? or if the VM was not available?
+**Will the Alert get fired if the VM was turned off from the OS?
+Or if the VM was not available?
 Why?**
 No, as opposed to deallocation, powering off a Microsoft Azure virtual machine (VM) will release the hardware but it will preserve the network resources (internal and public IPs) provisioned for it.
 Even if the VM`s network components are preserved, once the virtual machine is powered off, the cloud application(s) installed on it will become unavailable.
 The only scenario in which you should ever choose the stopped state instead of the deallocated state for a VM in Azure is if you are only briefly stopping the server and would like to keep the dynamic IP address for your testing.
-If that doesn’t perfectly describe your use case, or you don’t have an opinion one way or the other, then you’ll want to deallocate instead so you aren’t being charged for the VM.
+If that doesn’t perfectly describe your use case or you don’t have an opinion one way or the other, then you’ll want to deallocate instead so you aren’t being charged for the VM.

 **How many emails did you receive when the Activity Log alert fired?
 Why?
 How can you change this behaviour?**
-You will get multiple notifications, because for each event multiple entries with different status ("Accepted", "Succeeded", "Failed", etc.) will be created.
+You will get multiple notifications because for each event multiple entries with different status ("Accepted", "Succeeded", "Failed", etc.) will be created.
 You can change this behaviour by adding the "Status" condition to the alert rule.

 First team to show a screenshot of the new Alert Rules and DCRs wins the challenge!